vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ## Template examples

 Here are all kinds of different template examples.
 Note that every entity has a `unique_id`.
-This does not define the entity_id, the entity_id is defined by the name (so `name: "Lights On"` will generate `sensor.lights_on`).
+This does not define the `entity_id`; the `entity_id` is defined by the name, so `name: "Lights On"` will generate `sensor.lights_on`.
-By providing a `unique_id` you will be able to change `name`, `icon`, `entity_id` and based on the type of entity also the `device_class` in the frontend.
+By providing a `unique_id`, you can change the `name`, `icon`, and `entity_id`, and depending on the entity type, also the `device_class` in the frontend.
-It also ensures you don't get suffixes like `_2` after changing your configuration and reloading the template entities.
+It also prevents suffixes like `_2` after you change the configuration and reload the template entities.

 ### Is it a specific day in the year?

-A boolean sensor to test if it is a specific month, season, day (like Christmas or April Fools' Day etc.)?
+A binary sensor can test whether it is a specific month, season, or day, such as Christmas or April Fools' Day.
-This will create `binary_sensor` entities which will be `on` when the template returns `true` and otherwise they will be `off`
+This will create `binary_sensor` entities that are `on` when the template returns `true` and `off` otherwise.
-You can optionally refine the entities even more by providing a template for the `icon`
+You can optionally refine the entities even more by providing a template for the `icon`.

 ```yaml
 {% raw %}